8 unique places to stay

 Myrkdalen offers lots of different activities, with something for everyone.
 How about a

-fly fishing course or en guided peak trip that includes a boat trip, electric bikes and fjord views?
+fly fishing course or guided hike with fjord view that includes a boat trip, electric bikes and fjord views?

 This is the perfect choice if you want something a bit special on your romantic holiday, or if you’d like to recreate the sense of living in an apartment with your family or friends while also having hotel facilities available.